Written by Editorial Team

 The below exercises can help in getting your baby in an optimal birthing position and strengthening your pelvic floor.

-- Opening the hips: Your buttocks can be crucial during delivery.
-Though not recommended after 36th week of pregnancy, you can do a deep squat by taking 5 deep breaths and repeating the squat for 2-3 times.
+Your buttocks can be crucial during delivery.
+Though not recommended after the 36th week of pregnancy, you can do a deep squat by taking five deep breaths and repeating the squat for 2-3 times.
 This exercise will help to release all the energy from the pelvis, thus facilitating a natural delivery

-- Pelvic Tilts or Angry Cat: Get on your yoga mat and suck in your abdominal muscles by getting on all fours and knees touching the ground.
-Now pull your hips in line with your stomach, hold and release.
+Get on your yoga mat and suck in your abdominal muscles by getting on all fours and knees touching the ground.
+Now pull your hips in line with your stomach, hold, and release.
 This exercise strengthens your back and helps in labor when back muscles need to work a lot

-- Squats: Taking this classic toilet position will loosen your pelvic muscles and lower delivery pains.
-Contractions will not be very tough on you, as your thighs and pelvic area will get a good pressure with squats.
-You can do squatting with a gym ball and thus ease your labor and delivery pains
+Taking this classic toilet position will loosen your pelvic muscles and lower delivery pains.
+Contractions will not be very tough on you, as your thighs and pelvic area will get good pressure with squats.
+You can do squats with a gym ball and thus ease your labor and delivery pains

-- Kegels: Much has been said about these amazing pelvic exercises which are not just good during pregnancy, but are good for almost every woman.
-You can do them anywhere with no assistance, whatsoever.
+Much has been said about these amazing pelvic exercises, which are not just good during pregnancy but are good for almost every woman.
+You can do them anywhere with no assistance whatsoever.
 Contract your pelvic muscles, just like you are trying to stop a string of pee, and release.
 Do not attempt Kegels when urinating, though.
 You can read more about Kegels in pregnancy here

-- Downward Facing Dog: Adho Mukha Svanasana or downward facing dog can be practiced safely in all stages of a healthy pregnancy.
-Holding the forward leaning position can be beneficial to encourage a baby into an optimal birthing position.
-Hold the positions for 30 seconds or 5 breaths
+Adho Mukha Svanasana or downward facing dog can be practiced safely in all stages of a healthy pregnancy.
+Holding the forward-leaning position can be beneficial to encourage a baby into an optimal birthing position.
+Hold the positions for 30 seconds or five breaths

-- Pregnancy Yoga: Yoga during pregnancy is a dual blessing.
-Apart from strengthening your core muscles for labor and delivery, Yoga also relives stress and provides one mental nourishment.
-You will notice increase in your endurance and flexibility, plus your mind will be at peace.
+Yoga during pregnancy is a dual blessing.
+Apart from strengthening your core muscles for labor and delivery, Yoga also relieves stress and provides one mental nourishment.
+You will notice an increase in your endurance and flexibility, plus your mind will be at peace.
 Read the best yoga exercises for women here

-- Cobbler pose: Also known as a tailor pose, cobbler pose is an excellent way to open up you vaginal area and make it flexible.
+Also known as a tailor pose, a cobbler pose is an excellent way to open up your vaginal area and make it flexible.
 When labor comes, the pelvic muscles will be strained, and a flexible opening can assist the baby to pass through the birth canal with ease.
-Place some cushions below your back and thighs, and bring your feet together forming a closed V. Let your palms be open and facing upwards, rest them on the cushions as well.
+Place some cushions below your back and thighs and bring your feet together, forming a closed V. Let your palms be open and facing upwards, rest them on the cushions as well.
 Alternatively, you can sit and bring your feet together as well

-- Breathing Exercises: Breathing is crucial during pregnancy as it is oxygen that carries all nutrients to your baby.
+Breathing is crucial during pregnancy, as it is oxygen that carries all nutrients to your baby.
 Your body needs adequate oxygen for the baby to develop and your body to function properly.
 Breathing exercises like deep breathing will help you calm and relax.
-Belly breathing can divert your attention from pain and assist you have a normal delivery
+Belly breathing can divert your attention from pain and assist you to have a normal delivery

-- Swimming: If you have an access to a pool and have an otherwise healthy pregnancy, then swimming can prove to be the best exercise for you in pregnancy.
-Not only will it boost your strength and improve circulation, it will also build your endurance levels to carry a delivery naturally
+If you have access to a pool and have an otherwise healthy pregnancy, then swimming can prove to be the best exercise for you in pregnancy.
+Not only will it boost your strength and improve circulation, but it will also build your endurance levels to carry a delivery naturally